wpilibsuite/frc-docs/source/docs/software/vscode-overview/debugging-robot-program.rst

 A debugger is a tool used to control program flow and monitor variables in order to assist in debugging a program.
 This section will describe how to set up a debug session for an FRC robot program.

-.. note:: For beginning users who need to debug their programs but do not know/have time to learn how to use a debugger, it is often possible to debug a program simply by printing the relevant program state to the console.
-However, it is strongly recommended that students eventually learn to use a debugger.

 Running the Debugger
 --------------------